 With approximately 250,000 residents, Cumberland County is one of the smaller third-class counties in the Commonwealth of Pennsylvania, but it is one of the best places for opportunity.
 A cause and effect of financial growth is our booming population, bringing new people and new demands of our local government.
 Visionary long-term planning needs to guide us there.

 Operating a financially-sound budget that meets the needs of our citizenry must be a true priority of our community.
-As County Treasurer, he’ll look to make that transparent and accountable.
+As County Treasurer, he will pursue government that’s more transparent and accountable.

 Jake looks to join our senior citizens and other pillars of our community to guide our next generation, ensuring Cumberland County is a just as great a place to call home in the centuries to come.